Camilo Domingos: Career

-He started his music career in 1973.
-He made 11 albums, including Badjuda, És Meu Amor, Maninha My Love, Nada a Ver, Sunduro, and Nha Vida é Tchora.
+He started his music career in 1991.
+He made 11 albums, including Badjuda, És Meu Amor, Maninha My Love, Nada a Ver, Sunduro and Nha Vida é Tchora.
 He made Dor de Mundo (Pain of the World) at the end of his career.
-He took part in several concerts and festivals in Angola, São Tomé and Príncipe, the United States, and Portugal.
+He took part in several concerts and festivals in Angola, São Tomé and Príncipe, the United States and Portugal.

-He died on August 7, 2005, at the age of 40, of an incurable disease.
+He died on August 7, 2005, at the age of 40.